hamzamecca16/hamzamecca16.github.io/sample_page.md

 I primarily worked with three tables from this dataset, each of which needed cleaning.

-The tabels I used were heartrate_seconds_merged, daily_steps_merged, and weightLogInfo_merged.
+The tables I used were heartrate_seconds_merged, daily_steps_merged, and weightLogInfo_merged.

+These tables would give me insight into users' heartrate statistics as well as their general health and activity.

+The first table, heartrate_seconds_merged, was extremely large, containing over 2 million rows of data.
+This meant I could not clean it on Excel initially.